What do past Era students think about

 17

-other qualifications volunteered
+qualifications volunteered

 3